 - Any challenges you’re facing

-- A brief, low intensity movement screen
+- A brief, low intensity movement screen and workout

 This establishes your physical starting point and what kind of exercise will benefit you the most.
 You’ll wrap up the initial session with some starter exercises, and you’ll received a more in-depth program at your second session.
 Further program updates taking place as often as are needed or desired to maintain progress.

 Please note: We want your program to be exactly right for you, so if you have significant health concerns, you and your coach may discuss bringing your doctor into the loop.
 You’ll definitely still be able to start a safe and effective exercise program!